-Special Education students receiving services under Special Education will receive additional instruction during small group time blocks.
+Special Education students receiving services under Special Education will receive additional live instruction during small group time blocks or during scheduled afternoon asynchronous learning time.
 Students will not miss any core instruction from their content teachers.
-Special Education teaching assistants will attend whole group learning lessons and will then provide support to students during their independent work time, modifying assignments and providing supports according to IEPs.
-Dyslexia Children receiving dyslexia services under a Section 504 plan will receive additional instruction during small-group time blocks.
+Special Education teaching assistants will attend whole group learning lessons and will then provide live support to students during their independent work time, modifying assignments and providing supports according to IEPs.
+Dyslexia Children receiving dyslexia services under a Section 504 plan will receive additional live instruction during small-group time blocks or during scheduled afternoon asynchronous learning time.
 Students will not miss any core instruction from their content teachers.
 English Learners (ELs) Students identified as ELs will participate in differentiated small group instruction utilizing Proficiency Level Descriptors (PLDs), Texas Essential Knowledge and Skills (TEKS) and English Language Proficiency Standards (ELPS).
 ELs will engage in lessons through Imagine Language and Literacy as assigned by teachers.
-Teachers will create opportunities for students to collaborate during small group instruction addressing linguistic domains: Reading, Listening, Speaking and Writing.
+Teachers will create opportunities for students to collaborate during asynchronous lessons addressing linguistic domains: Reading, Listening, Speaking and Writing.
 Students who qualify for accelerated learning services through HB 4545 will receive small group, individualized instruction through small group tutoring.
 All of our teachers are certified as Gifted and Talented teachers, and they will collaborate to create and implement student Gifted Education Plans (GEPs) to individualize and differentiate instruction.
-Teachers will use small group times for ability grouping to extend depth and complexity in thinking, application of concepts, and for supporting interest-based assignments and Project-Based Learning activities, including activities and routines that promote visible thinking and thinking dispositions.
+Teachers will use small group times for ability grouping to extend depth and complexity in thinking, application of concepts, and for supporting interest-based assignments and Project Based Learning activities, including activities and routines that promote visible thinking and thinking dispositions.